cosmos/ibc/spec/app/ics-028-cross-chain-validation/methods.md

   - Otherwise,
     - if `packet.data.vscId == 0`, `infractionHeight` is set to `initialHeights[chainId]`, with `chainId = channelToChain[packet.getDestinationChannel()]`, i.e., the height when the CCV channel to this consumer chain is established;
     - otherwise, `infractionHeight` is set to `VSCtoH[packet.data.vscId]`, i.e., the height at which the voting power was last updated by the validator updates in the VSC with ID `packet.data.vscId`;
+    - The slash packet is enqueued and persisted in the `pendingSlashPackets` queue.
     - a successful acknowledgment is returned.
 - **Error Condition**
   - None.